davidhu2000/react-spinners/README.md

 > maroon, red, orange, yellow, olive, green, purple, white,
 > fuchsia, lime, teal, aqua, blue, navy, black, gray, silver

-### `css` prop
+### `cssOverride` prop

-The css prop is an object of camelCase styles used to create inline styles on the loaders.
+The `cssOverride` prop is an object of camelCase styles used to create inline styles on the loaders.
 Any html css property is valid here.

 ### `size`, `height`, `width`, and `radius` props